MehmetKaplan/SQL_for_Country_State_Cities/README.md

 Initial script source was here: https://github.com/hiiamrohit/Countries-States-Cities-database

 # Warranty
 These scripts are provided as - is.
 Use them with your own responsibilities.
-Under no circumstances the implementer accept any responsibilities!!
+The implementer accept no responsibilities under any condition!!